c0c0n3/kitt4sme/arch/catalogue/README.md

 * [Shop Floor Anomaly Detection System][anomaly].
 Ginkgo's machine learning solution for real-time welding point anomaly detection and welding output Joules forecasting.
-* Milling Quality Control.
+* [Milling Quality Control][roughnator].
 CSIC's solution for quality control of micro-mechanical milling operations originally developed in the GAMHE 5.0 pilot line.
 * Shop Floor Reconfigurator.
 Developed by CSIC.
 * [Manufacturing Process Management System][mpms].
 Orchestrates humans and machines involved in a production line by keeping a model of the